-a plastic or copper hammer, tap in a circle around the ring separate it from the differential carrier. matter ughly clean any thread locking compound or other foreign from the holes of the ring gear, the threads of the ring gear the mating surfaces of the ring gear and the Air Locker .
-HINT: Rubbing the ring gear mounting face with a flat oil stone before installation will remove any high spots around the threads. he ring gear to between 80 and 100°C (175 - 212°F) in hot or in an oven to slightly expand the gear and facilitate

-NOTE: NEVER HEAT GEARS WITH A FLAME!
+3.1 N Mounting the Ring Gear Usir gea Tho mat nove the bolts that hold the ring gear in place.
+Ing a plastic or copper hammer, tap in a circle around the ring r to separate it from the differential carrier.
+Iroughly clean any thread locking compound or other foreign ter from the holes of the ring gear, the threads of the ring gear s, the mating surfaces of the ring gear and the Air Locker ge.
+HINT Rubbing the ring gear mounting face with a flat oil stone before installation will remove any high spots around the threads. wat at the ring gear to between 80 and 100°C (175 - 212°F) in hot er or in an oven to slightly expand the gear and facilitate embly.
+NOTE NEVER HEAT GEARS WITH A FLAME!
 This could damage the hardened surface of the gear and result in premature wear or failure.
-Dry the gear and tapped holes with compressed air (if wet).
-Apply a thin film of high-pressure grease to the ring gear shoulder of the Air Locker to prevent seizing.
-Install the ring gear onto the Air Locker by aligning the tapped holes and then gently tapping it around in a circle with a soft mallet or hammer.
-Avoid using the bolts to pull the ring gear down as this puts excess strain on the bolts and the differential flange.
-Apply a thread locking compound to the thread of each ring gear bolt before inserting it.
-Do not apply locking compound directly into the threaded hole as this could prevent the bolt from reaching its full depth.
-NOTE: On some models, the crown wheel bolts cannot be reused and should therefore be replaced.
+App of th Instand the gear and tapped holes with compressed air (if wet).
+By a thin film of high-pressure grease to the ring gear shoulder the Air Locker to prevent seizing. all the ring gear onto the Air Locker by aligning the tapped holes then gently tapping it around in a circle with a soft mallet or mer.
+Avoid using the bolts to pull the ring gear down as this App bolt the s excess strain on the bolts and the differential flange.
+If you are thread locking compound to the thread of each ring gear before inserting it.
+Do not apply locking compound directly into threaded hole as this could prevent the bolt from reaching its depth.
+On some models, the crown wheel bolts cannot be reused and should therefore be replaced.
 Refer to your vehicle manufacturer's service manual for details.
-Tighten the ring gear bolts in a star pattern with a torque wrench
+Inten the ring gear bolts in a star pattern with a torque wrench 1.4.) set to your vehicle manufacturer's specified torque.